 - (1) Beneficial ownership is determined in accordance with the rules of the SEC.
 Under SEC rules, a person is deemed to be a "beneficial owner" of a security if that person has or shares "voting power," which includes the power to vote, or to direct the voting of, such security, or "investment power," which includes the right to dispose of or to direct the disposition of such security.
 A person also is deemed to be a beneficial owner of any securities which that person has a right to acquire within 60 days.
-Except as otherwise indicated by footnote, and subject to community property laws where applicable, the persons named in the table above have sole voting and investment power with respect to all shares of Common Stock shown as beneficially owned by them. - (2) The percentages indicated are based upon the number of shares of Common Stock held by the officer or director divided by the approximately 163,613,009 shares of our Common Stock outstanding as of March 1, 2022. - (3) Based upon information contained in a Schedule 13G filed on February 4, 2022, BlackRock, Inc. has sole voting power over 13,241,680 of the reported shares, sole dispositive power over all of the reported shares and no shared voting or shared dispositive power with respect to any of the reported shares. - (4) Based upon information contained in a Schedule 13G/A filed on February 14, 2022, Principal Real Estate Investors, LLC has shared voting and shared dispositive power with respect to all of the reported shares. - (5) Based upon information contained in a Schedule 13G/A filed on February 10, 2022, The Vanguard Group has shared voting power over 283,474 of the reported shares, sole dispositive power over 22,250,986 of the reported shares, shared dispositive power over 422,926 of the reported shares and sole voting power over none of the reported shares. - (6) Includes 328,542 shares that are owned jointly with Mr. Czarnecki's spouse, with respect to which Mr. Czarnecki shares voting and investment power, and 54,881 shares owned by a trust of which Mr. Czarnecki is the trustee and beneficiary, and respect to which Mr. Czarnecki disclaims any beneficial ownership. - (7) The reported shares are owned jointly with Mr. Moragne's spouse, with respect to which Mr. Moragne shares voting and investment power.
+Except as otherwise indicated by footnote, and subject to community property laws where applicable, the persons named in the table above have sole voting and investment power with respect to all shares of Common Stock shown as beneficially owned by them. - (2) The percentages indicated are based upon the number of shares of Common Stock held by the officer or director divided by the approximately 187,203,539 shares of our Common Stock outstanding as of March 1, 2023. - Based upon information contained in a Schedule 13G/A filed on January 24, 2023, BlackRock, Inc. has sole voting power over 16,001,656 of the reported shares, sole dispositive power over all of the reported shares and no shared voting or shared dispositive power with respect to any of the reported shares.
+The principal business address for BlackRock, Inc. is 55 East 52nd Street, New York, NY 10055. - (4) Based upon information contained in a Schedule 13G/A filed on February 15, 2023, Principal Real Estate Investors, LLC has shared voting and shared dispositive power with respect to all of the reported shares and no sole voting or sole dispositive power with respect to any of the reported shares.
+The principal business address for Principal Real Estate Investors, LLC is 801 Grand Avenue, Des Moines, IA 50392. - (5) Based upon information contained in a Schedule 13G filed on February 8, 2023, each of The Goldman Sachs Group, Inc. and Goldman Sachs & Co.
+LLC have shared voting power over 5,931,438 of the reported shares, shared dispositive power